mohnoor94/NAS/README.md

 * Report Samples can be found under (/reports) folder.

 ## Change Log:
+#### V 3.5:
+* **Extent Reporting System** used instead of our previous native reporting system, in order to provide the team with advanced reports and visual data summaries.
+    * Full features of Extent can be found at: http://extentreports.com/
+    * All report samples updated to the new version of reports.
+* Other minor changes.

 #### V N3.4:
 * Add **Scenario Dependencies** Feature: The user could add dependencies between scenarios, so that the scenario which depend on another won't be executed unless the other one has been